 It makes the most sense to start this guide with our own experience staying in London.

 We were in London for just about two weeks on our last trip – our first in over a decade (for Alysha, since she was five years old) – and decided that because London is enormous, we wanted to stay in three different areas to get a feel for the different parts of the city.

 Those three areas – which you’ll find in-depth dives into below – were Southbank, Camden, and the City of London (near the Tower of London).

-In Southbank, we stayed at the CitizenM Southbank, which is a great, relatively affordable (relatively in the sense that nothing in London is truly affordable) home base for exploring most of Central London.
+In Southbank, we stayed at the Citizenm Bankside, which is a great, relatively affordable (relatively in the sense that nothing in London is truly affordable) home base for exploring most of Central London.
 CitizenM is our favorite hotel chain in the world.

 For more on why, you can read about our stay in Seattle here, which is remarkably similar to our stay in London.
 Almost as if they designed it so that no matter which of their hotels you stay in, the experience is consistent.

 Their whole schtick is that the rooms are small, and do one thing really, really well – they provide a great night of sleep with blackout curtains, soundproofing, and huge super comfortable beds.
 The things that you might find in a different hotel room – a coffee maker, an iron, and other things of that nature – are moved into common areas so that they can keep the cost of the rooms down.

 Overall, we’d highly recommend it.
 They have two other locations in London – one near the Tower of London, and one in Shoreditch – which would also be good options in slightly different neighborhoods.